Acrylic Rise & Fall Globe Pendant Lamp

 Designer: To be appraised.

-Other versions: Probably also made in other colours.
+Other versions: This acrylic rise & fall globe pendant lamp was probably also made in other colours.
 It’s possible that they were also made with a standard cord attached.
+However, it is always this model that shows op.

 This pendant lamp has no markings or labels whatsoever.
 Not even remnants of a label.
-In the 1970s it was already mandatory in Europe.
-But in all probability it was made by Massive: it has all the looks of an Italian lamp, but it is not.
+In the 70’s it was already mandatory in Europe.
+But in all probability it was made by Massive: it has all the looks of an Italian Harvey Guzzini lamp, but it is not.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.